HMS Kirkliston (M1157)

-HMS Kirkliston (M1157) was a Ton-class minesweeper of the Royal Navy, built by Harland and Wolff and launched on 18 February 1954.
+HMS Kirkliston (M1157) was a Ton-class minesweeper of the Royal Navy, built by Harland & Wolff and launched on 18 February 1954.
 In a brief episode from 1956 to 1960 she was temporarily renamed HMS Kilmorey and was assigned to the Ulster division Royal Naval Reserve (RNR).

 Construction and design

-Kirkliston was ordered on 22 March 1952, was launched at Harland and Wolff's Belfast shipyard on 18 February 1954 and completed on 21 August 1954.
+Kirkliston was ordered on 22 March 1952, was launched at Harland & Wolff's Belfast shipyard on 18 February 1954 and completed on 21 August 1954.

 She was 152 ft long overall and 140 ft between perpendiculars, with a beam of 28 ft 9 in and a draught of 8 ft 3 in.
 Displacement was 360 LT normal and 425 LT deep load.
 Kirliston was initially powered by a pair of 12-cylinder Mirrlees diesel engine, driving two shafts and giving a total of 2500 shp, giving the ship a speed of 15 kn.
 45 tons of fuel were carried, giving a range of 3000 nmi at 8 kn.

 Armament consisted of a single Bofors 40 mm anti-aircraft gun forward and two Oerlikon 20 mm cannon aft.
 Minesweeping equipment included wire sweeps for sweeping moored contact mines and acoustic or magnetic sweeps for dealing with influence mines.
 The ship had a crew of 27 in peacetime and 39 in wartime.